karlpokus/hans/README.md

 # hans
 A process manager.
 A toy project.

+A process manager can be two things 1: a development tool that restarts processes on file change and provide a shared log stream, and 2: a production runtime daemon to manage process life cycle, scaling and resource consumption.
+I originally wanted both but I'll settle for 1 for now.

 # requirements
 - apps should not spawn children of their own
 - apps should not deamonize